stacc/stacc-challenge-public/readme.md

 ---

 ## Approaches
-There are multiple ways to attack this assignment, all depending on what area you spesialize in(UX/Design, Frontend, Backend, or maybe a combination?).
+There are multiple ways to attack this assignment, all depending on what area you specialize in(UX/Design, Frontend, Backend, or maybe a combination?).

 We are not very stringent on requirements so feel free to take the assignment in whatever direction you want.
 While the subject is *credit risk scoring*, we do (admittedly) not focus too heavily on how the problem itself is solved.
 This assignment is a simply a means for you to show us what you are capable of and perhaps what area you are the strongest in.
 Feel free to use the chance to explore some new technology, framework, method, etc. **Creativity is encourged!🌞**

 ### Requirements: UX/Design
 We want you to sketch out a website where a user can apply to become a customer in our bank.
-The user should be able to input some relevant information about themselves (e.g income, name, social security number, current loans and financials).
+The user should be able to input some relevant information about themselves (e.g income, name, social security number, current loans and financial status).
 This information will be used to calculate a risk score that will determine if the user can become a customer, the sketch could then include pages that show that you are accepted or rejected as a customer.

 1. You can expand upon this task however you want. (e.g sketch a back-office system where the bank employees can evaluate incoming applications)